peteseta/physics-ia/main.typ

 // labeled photo of experimental setup
 @setup_figure presents the experimental setup used to collect data.
-The guitar is clamped down for ease of plucking, and the tape measure is placed directly on the 2nd and 3rd strings to be on the same axis as the 1st string (which is plucked).
+The guitar is clamped down for ease of plucking, and the tape measure is placed directly on the 2nd and 3rd strings to be on the same plane as the 1st string (which is plucked).

 #figure(caption: "Labeled photograph of experimental setup", [